sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Code Block 10**: Translating to the right _only if_ the right button is pressed.</sub>

-Translating to the left is essentially the same exact operation, except we decrement by one instead of incrementing.
+Translating to the left is essentially the same exact operation, except we decrement by 1 instead of incrementing.
 For vertical movement, our starting memory location is `$0300` (`CASSETTE_STRT`) instead of `CASSETTE_TILE`:

 ```asm
 ReadUp: